haarsh85/homework-assignment-2/README.md

     - New empty ArrayList named `filteredCars` is created to add the filtered results.
     - If any Car object's make matches with given brand it is added to the filteredCars.
     - If no matches found, gives no cars found message.
-    - Finally, the results are saved to a file called `FilteredCarsByBrand.txt`using a seperate method which is explained later.
+    - Finally, the results are saved to a file called `FilteredCarsByBrand.txt`using a seperate method (`saveCarsToFile`) which is explained later.
 The file is saved in the same directory where you have the code.
+File saved path also will be printed for easy reference.

   - Method to filter cars by Model and Minimum Years in Use (`filterCarsAndSaveByModelAndYearsInUse(Car[] cars, String model, int yearsInUse)`)
     - This method takes Car array, model and years in use as input parameteres.